 Lincoln MKS Overview

 This large, Ford Taurus-based sedan is outdated, cramped for its size, and not very competitive.
-The base nonturbo 3.6-liter V6 engine is available with front- or all-wheel drive but lacks refinement.
-An optional turbocharged 3.5-liter V6 with AWD only has plenty of power, with little sacrifice in fuel economy.
-The suspension has three modes, none of which provide exceptional ride comfort or sporty driving.
-Handling, though secure, lacks agility.
+The base nonturbo 3.7-liter V6 engine lacks refinement.
+An optional turbocharged 3.5-liter V6 is more pleasant and more powerful, with little sacrifice in fuel economy.
+It's the only engine available with AWD.
+The ride lacks the plushness expected of a luxury sedan.
 The interior is well-finished, but the driving position and foot well are narrow.
 A small opening limits the usefulness of the trunk, and a high rear deck reduces visibility.
 The MyLincoln Touch system is distracting.
 Reliability has been below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).